Copyright © Giulia Skye 2021

 Seb smiled.
 “I’m glad we’re on the same page, Cassie.”

-“Hmmm…” She slid the salary form off the table and flicked her eyes over it, though he got the impression she wasn’t reading anything.
+“Hmmm…” She slid the salary form off the table and looked it over, though he got the impression she wasn’t reading anything.
 “So what do you know about me?”

 “Only what Jimmy has told me.”

 “He said you were very discreet so I don’t need to remind you that discretion is the number one, most fundamental, rule here.
 And I certainly don’t need to tell you what the media would make of our arrangement.
 Above all, any backlash wouldn’t be fair to the Get Living campaign.”
-Or him.
-He might as well light a match to the Strive contract himself if news that he’d hired a girlfriend ever got out.
-Not that he’d reveal this worry to Cassie—or anyone else.
+And Seb might as well light a match to the Strive contract himself if news that he’d hired a girlfriend ever got out.
+Not that he’d reveal this worry to Cassie.
 “Michael has worked hard for years raising money for worthy causes and I think you’ll agree that his foundation does amazing work.
 We can’t jeopardize that.
 At all.
 Is that understood?”

 “Yes, of course.”
 Cassie placed the salary form back on the table.
 “So I’m discreet.
 What else did Jimmy tell you?”